chenqiu01/MPTA/README.md

 Code for the paper "Enhanced Equilibria-Solving via Private Information Pre-Branch Structure in Adversarial Team Games" (published on [ariXiv](https://arxiv.org/pdf/2408.02283) and UAI 2025.

-Our code is built upon the [open-source platform](https://github.com/TommasoBianchi/CFR-Jr) contributed by Tommaso Bianchi.

 ## Usage